 Does paddle boarding hurt your back?

-With proper paddling technique and using the paddle with suitable length will not hurt your back unless you have a previous/ongoing injury.
+Proper paddling technique and using the paddle with a suitable length will not hurt your back unless you have a previous/ongoing injury.

 Paddleboarding is very beneficial to your inner/core muscles.
 When standing on a board, your body is always leveling and many muscle groups get in tone.

 I created Nulltuul to share my experience, research and analysis with other surf enthusiasts out there.
 If I'm not surfing on my travels - I like to photograph waves, surfers, and the surf lifestyle in general.